 It is the goal of the Town of Essex to promote a workplace that is free of discriminatory harassment ("harassment") of any type, including sexual harassment.
-Discriminatory harassment consists of unwelcome conduct, whether verbal or physical, that is based on a characteristic protected by law, such as age, color, disability, criminal records (inquiries only), gender, genetics, military service, national origin, ancestry, race, religion, past participation in discrimination complaints, sexual orientation, gender identity, or traits historically associated with race.
+Discriminatory harassment consists of unwelcome conduct, whether verbal or physical, that is based on a characteristic protected by law, such as age, color, disability, criminal records (inquiries only), gender, genetics, military service, national origin, ancestry, race, religion, past participation in discrimination complaints, sexual orientation, or gender identity.
 The Town of Essex will not tolerate harassing conduct that affects employment conditions, that interferes unreasonably with an individual's performance, or that creates an intimidating, hostile, or offensive work environment.